 Medications that are obtained through mail as opposed to in-person at a pharmacy.

-A joint state/federal program that assists low-income individuals with medical costs.
+A joint state/federal program that assists low-income individuals and families with medical costs.

 Non-medication health care items, such as bandages, that are covered by the Medicare program.

-A federal health insurance program for people 65 years old or older as well as individuals younger than 65 who have qualifying medical conditions such as ALS.
+A federal health insurance program for people 65 years old or older and individuals younger than 65 with certain qualifying disabilities or illnesses.

-A Medicare program that offers health plans through private insurance companies that contract with Medicare.
+A Medicare program that offers health plans through private insurance companies contracted by Medicare.
 These plans may be available with or without prescription drug coverage, and must offer at least the same benefits as Original Medicare (Part A and Part B), with the exception of hospice care.

-Also known as Medigap, Medicare Supplemental Insurance covers various out-of-pocket costs not covered by the insurance coverage of Medicare Part A and Part B. 47 states have ten standardized Medigap plans while Massachusetts, Minnesota, and Wisconsin have unique plans in their states.
+Also known as Medigap and Medicare Supplement plans, Medicare Supplemental Insurance covers various out-of-pocket costs not covered by the insurance coverage of Medicare Part A and Part B. 47 states have ten standardized Medigap plans while Massachusetts, Minnesota, and Wisconsin have unique plans in their states.

-The monthly cost you pay to be covered by an insurance plan.
+The monthly cost that a beneficiary must pay to be covered by an insurance plan.